Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/managing-complexity.md

 At first glance, it seems that `ClassB` is much more complex than `ClassA`.
 It has the same number of variables, but on top of that, it implements additional calculations.
-Is it more complex than ClassA?
+Is it more complex than `ClassA`?

 Let’s analyze both classes from the degrees-of-freedom perspective.
+How many data elements do you need to describe the state of `ClassA`?
+The answer is five: its five variables.
+Hence, `ClassA` has five degrees of freedom.

-How many data elements do you need to describe the state of ClassA?
-The answer is five: its five vari‐ ables.
-Hence, ClassA has five degrees of freedom.
+How many data elements do you need to describe the state of `ClassB`?

-How many data elements do you need to describe the state of ClassB?
-If you look at the assignment logic for properties A and D, you will notice that the values of B, C, and E are functions of the values of A and D. If you know what A and D are, then you can deduce the values of the rest of the variables.
-Therefore, ClassB has only two degrees of freedom.
+If you look at the assignment logic for properties A and D, you will notice that the values of B, C, and E are functions of the values of A and D.
+If you know what A and D are, then you can deduce the values of the rest of the variables.
+Therefore, `ClassB` has only two degrees of freedom.
 You need only two values to describe its state.

-Going back to the original question, which class is more difficult in terms of control‐ ling and predicting its behavior?
-The answer is the one with more degrees of free‐ dom, or ClassA.
-The invariants introduced in ClassB reduce its complexity.
+Going back to the original question,
+Which class is more difficult in terms of controlling and predicting its behavior?
+The answer is the one with more degrees of freedom, or `ClassA`.

+The invariants introduced in `ClassB` reduce its complexity.
 That’s what both aggregate and value object patterns do: encapsulate invariants and thus reduce complexity.

 All the business logic related to the state of a value object is located in its boundaries.
 The same is true for aggregates.
-An aggregate can only be modified by its own meth‐ ods.
+An aggregate can only be modified by its own methods.
 Its business logic encapsulates and protects business invariants, thus reducing the degrees of freedom.

-Since the domain model pattern is applied only for subdomains with complex busi‐ ness logic, it’s safe to assume that these are core subdomains—the heart of the software.
+Since the domain model pattern is applied only for subdomains with complex business logic,
+it’s safe to assume that these are core subdomains—the heart of the software.

 ## References